The stabbing pain that hit Peter Cramer’s lower right abdomen carried enough punch to wake him from a sound sleep on a recent Saturday night.

 He and the Spectrum Health doctor talked for about 10 minutes about his symptoms, when the pains started and how they progressed.
 The doctor asked him to press on his abdomen to pinpoint the location of the pain.
 It hurt only on the lower-right.

 “He said, ‘It sounds like appendicitis, but we are not going to know until we do a scan,’” Cramer said.

 The doctor advised him to go Spectrum Health Blodgett Hospital, because he could be admitted quickly and if he needed surgery, that’s where it would be performed.

-Spectrum Health Now medical assistants do the research to help patients with the next steps after a call.
+Spectrum Health app medical assistants do the research to help patients with the next steps after a call.
 For patients who get prescriptions, they find the closest pharmacy.

-For those referred to the emergency department, Spectrum Health Now staff identifies where they will be seen quickest and pre-register the patient before arrival.
+For those referred to the emergency department, Spectrum Health app team members identify where they will be seen quickest and pre-register the patient before arrival.